devlemire/swag-node-shop/README.md

 }
 ```

 Next up is `register`.
 We'll keep this method simple and won't check for any previous users with the same login information.
 This method should look for a `username` and `password` on the request body and then create a user object.
 It should use the global `id` variable for the `id`.
 After pushing the new user object to the `users` array it should increment the value of `id` by one so we can keep the value of `id` unique.
 It should then set the value of `username` on the request session's user object to the value of `username` from the request body.
-Finally the method should return the update user object with a status of 200.
+Finally the method should return the updated user object with a status of 200.

 ```js
 register: ( req, res, next ) => {